EBI-Metagenomics/emgapi-v2/README.md

 ## Deployment
 Production and shared-environment deployment configuration is kept outside this application repository in a private infrastructure repository.
-That private repo owns Kubernetes manifests, migration jobs, cluster-specific Taskfiles, production Prefect deployment declarations, worker supervisor scripts, kubeconfig paths, namespaces, ingress rules, NFS paths, image pull credentials, and operational runbooks for sensitive configuration.

 This repository owns the application code, local development setup, tests, and container build context.
 Local Prefect development config remains in `workflows/prefect_deployments/prefect-dev-donco.yaml`.